 We may be unable to respond quickly enough to accommodate increased client demand for implementation services driven by our growth.
 The implementation process is the first substantive interaction with a new client.
 As a predicate to providing knowledgeable implementation services, we must have a sufficient number of personnel dedicated to that process.
 In order to ensure that we have sufficient employees to implement our solutions, we must closely coordinate hiring of personnel with our projected sales for a particular period.
-Because our sales cycle is typically only three to six weeks long, we may not be successful in coordinating hiring of implementation personnel to meet increased demand for our implementation services.
-Increased demand for implementation services without a corresponding staffing increase of qualified personnel could adversely affect the quality of services provided to new clients, and our business and our reputation could be harmed.
+Because our sales cycle is typically only three to six weeks long, we may not be successful in coordinating hiring of implementation services without a corresponding staffing increase of qualified personnel could adversely affect the quality of services provided to new clients, and our business and our reputation could be harmed.